 Case Study: Application Re-engineering

-A dev team at a growing software company was wrapping up a rescue project for a failing application: they arrived at the painful conclusion that they needed to re-write it.
-Team leadership had to reconcile two contradictory needs: moving fast while keeping things clean.
-For speed, they needed to empower several squads to make strategic development and architecture decisions quickly.
-At the same time, they needed to keep the architecture solid to avoid tanking this kind of critical application again.
+A dev team was ready to wrap up a rescue project for a failing application when they arrived at the painful conclusion that it needed a software rewrite.
+Team leadership had to reconcile two contradictory needs: moving fast while simultaneously keeping things clean.
+For speed, they needed to empower several dev teams to make strategic software development and architecture decisions quickly.
+At the same time, they needed to keep the software architecture solid to avoid tanking this critical application again.

-After throwing out a whole codebase, this dev team decreased triage time by 53% and established a continuous flow that allows them to move fast and deliver predictably while ensuring that debilitating technical debt never swallows up productivity — or their codebase — ever again.
+After throwing out a whole codebase, this dev team decreased triage time by 53% and established a continuous flow allowing them to move fast and deliver predictably while ensuring debilitating technical debt will never swallow up productivity — or their codebase — ever again.

-For the new effort, the team chose to implement the CodeLogic software intelligence platform.
-The lead architect regularly reviewed CodeLogic’s dependency and complexity insights.
-If the data access layer showed inappropriate coupling across the system, he’d work with the team to keep things clean.
+To start, the team chose to implement the CodeLogic Software Intelligence Platform.
+The lead architect regularly reviewed CodeLogic’s dependency mapping and complexity insights.
+If the data access layer showed inappropriate coupling across the system, he’d work with the team to keep the code clean.
 As methods got long or overly complex, the team would refactor.
-When similar integrations diverged on which API endpoints they used, the team leads could be brought together briefly to decide on the right path and move forward with more clarity and confidence.
+When similar integrations diverged on which API endpoints they used, the team leads were brought together briefly to decide on the right path and move forward with more clarity and confidence.

 Over the course of a few months, the frequency of interventions decreased.
-The developers learned that taking on technical debt to get a task done a little quicker resulted in extra work when being asked to clean up that debt.
+The developers learned that taking on technical debt to get a task done a little quicker resulted in extra work later, when the debt was discovered.
 While occasionally taking on tech debt is the right decision, the team learned to consciously make that decision together rather than individually.

 “Before CodeLogic, when we’d overhaul a shared library, it would always be a mess.